hengdiliang/hengdiliang.github.io/_pages/about.md

 I am Hengdi Liang (梁恒頔), a postdoctoral associate at the [Department of Earth, Atmospheric and Planetary Sciences of the Massachusetts Institute of Technology](https://eaps.mit.edu/).
 I am interested in the ocean biogeochemical cycle and numerical models of the Earth systems.

+Current email address: hengdi95@mit.edu

 Professional Appointments
 ======
-* Postdoctoral associate, Massachusetts Institute of Technology, Sept.
-2023 ~ present
+* Postdoctoral associate, Massachusetts Institute of Technology, 2023.9 ~ present

 Education
 ======
-* Ph.D. in Ocean Sciences, University of Southern California, Aug.,2017 ~ Aug.,2023
+* Ph.D. in Ocean Sciences, University of Southern California, 2017.8 ~ 2023.8
-* B.S. in Geology, Nanjing University, Sept.,2013 ~ Jul.,2017
+* B.S. in Geology, Nanjing University, 2013.9 ~ 2017.7
-* CBL International summer program, Oriel College, University of Oxford, Jul.~Aug., 2015
+* CBL International summer program, Oriel College, University of Oxford, 2015.7 ~ 2015.8

 Research Interests
 ======
 * Numerical models of the Earth system
-* Ocean biogeochemical processes
+* Ocean biogeochemical cycles
-* Ocean tracers, including trace metals and the carbon cycle
+* Trace metal biogeochemistry